livekit/client-sdk-js/README.md

 ### SDK Sample

 [example/sample.ts](example/sample.ts) contains a demo webapp that uses the SDK.
-Run it with `yarn sample`
+Run it with `pnpm install && pnpm sample`

 ## Browser Support